Military Ocean Terminal at Bayonne: History

-In 1932, a basic plan was initiated to build a port terminal off the east coast of Bayonne into the bay to create additional industrial, maritime, and distribution space.
-After the plan was completed in 1939, dredging and filling began.
-At the outbreak of World War II, the United States Navy was looking for a location for a port on the East Coast and became interested in the site for a large dry-dock and supply center.
+In 1932, a basic plan was initiated to build a port terminal.
+At the outbreak of World War II, the United States Navy became interested in the site for a large dry-dock and supply center.
 The Bayonne Naval Drydock base was opened by the Navy in 1942 as a logistics (Bayonne Naval Supply Depot) and repair base, well connected to the transportation network of the Northeast Corridor.
 After the war the site became port for part of the Atlantic Reserve Fleet or the Mothball Fleet, Atlantic Reserve Fleet, New York and later a Naval Inactive Ship Maintenance Facility (NISMF).
 The administration of Mayor James J. Donovan lobbied the Navy to locate the base in Bayonne and the trips by Washington officials, including the Secretary of the Navy, Frank Knox, resulted in the base being located in Bayonne.
 Mayor Donovan's role was finally recognized in December, 2015 when the Bayonne City officials and VFW groups dedicated a park in his honor at the base.
 The ceremony featured the Mayor, Town Council, many Veteran groups, and Donovan family descendants, including his son and daughter.

 In 1967, the peninsula became a US Army base.
 It was a large shipping terminal by the standards of the day, and had the largest dry-dock on the eastern seaboard.
-Once cargo arrived at MOTBY, it could be placed directly into covered warehouses, or onto uncovered, but fully secure staging areas.
-All types of cargo, from heavy, outsized weapons such as the M1A2 tank and the Patriot missile, to the full range of munitions available to fighting forces could be loaded by Bayonne's specially trained unionized work force using state of the art, dedicated rail lines.
 Every type of roll-on/roll-off vessel in the Military Sealift Command (MSC) inventory could be accommodated.
 This capability was used during the Persian Gulf War (2 August 1990 – 28 February 1991) and during operations in Somalia and Haiti.
 Dozens of military units (men and equipment) were shipped through MOTBY, as was outsized cargo such as M1A2 tanks from as far as Fort Hood, Texas.
 The facility closed in 1999 under a US Base Realignment and Closure 1995 directive.

-On August 8th, 2021, the last two buildings of the facility were destroyed to make way for a UPS regional distribution hub.
+On August 8, 2021, the last two buildings of the facility were destroyed to make way for a UPS regional distribution hub.
 The demolition marked the end of a three year project to bring down the facility to make way for UPS.